nawawi/klish/doc/klish.md

 ### The clish compatibility

-The [clish](PARAM]) has the optional parameters support too but there is a differencies.
+The [clish](PARAM]) has the optional parameters support too but there is a differences.
 The "prefix" [option definition means that parameter is optional and the prefix must be followed by argument with "ptype" specified in the same [PARAM](PARAM]).
 So the parameter without prefix cannot be optional.

 The Klish emulates clish behaviour when the "prefix" option is defined.
 The following two [is equivalent.